…of making many books there is no end; and much study is a weariness of the flesh.

 When people ask me, as they sometimes do, what they should look for when they are trying to choose a school for their young adult I always say, try to go there at the end of lunchtime.
 What they should see is the young adults having fun, perhaps making a lot of noise, but when the bell goes it should become quiet and everyone should quickly head to class.
 I’ve seen people who work in education see this, and be impressed, at Boroughmuir.
 It’s a sign that everything is under control, that everyone is, on task.
 You can’t usually do this, so then I tell them, there should be a lot of clubs.
 School clubs play an underlooked role in education.

 There are nearly always the sports clubs, the football teams, boys, and these days girls.
-Boroughmuir had loads of these, they had things like gymnastics and modern dance.
-I don’t know much about sport, I played rugby at school for six years, I really don’t know why.
-Before he died my dad seemed surprised about this —
+Boroughmuir had loads of these, they had things like cheerleading, parkour and modern dance.
+I don’t know much about sport.
+I did it, I played rugby at school for six years, I really don’t know why.
+Before he died my dad seemed surprised about this.

 ——Did you play rugby?